MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 ## Demonstration

+The following demo uses sample data that is only representative of this dashboard and might not be exactly what you see in a live dashboard specific to your organization's unique data.

 <br><iframe width="800" height="486" src="https://msit.powerbi.com/view?r=eyJrIjoiYzNmZjNjNmUtNDY1Yi00NmZlLThiOWItZGQ0MjdkMWJjMDQ0IiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9&embedImagePlaceholder=true&pageName=ReportSection" frameborder="0" allowFullScreen="true"></iframe>

->[!Note]
->The following demo uses sample data and is only representative of this dashboard, which might not be exactly what you see in a live dashboard specific to your organization's unique data.

 ## Prerequisites